Eric Ramsey: The scandal breaks

-Ironically, Auburn football coach and athletic director Pat Dye was in Boston meeting with an NCAA representative on the day the scandal broke.
+Auburn football coach and athletic director Pat Dye was in Boston meeting with an NCAA representative on the day the scandal broke.
 Dye was reporting the findings of an internal investigation into Auburn's basketball and tennis programs.
 Both were subsequently put on probation.
 Dye traveled to Knoxville, Tennessee for the SEC showdown with the Tennessee Volunteers, a game won by the Vols, 30–21.
 Dye made immediately clear that he was not going to comment on the scandal except 'through the proper channels,' referring to his attorneys.
 This was necessary because Dye's coaching contract had a clause permitting his instant dismissal if he had prior knowledge of NCAA rules violations.

 Shortly after the scandal broke, Alex Strong met with Dye and then publicly recanted his claims.

 On October 6, 1991, another former player, Vincent Harris, alleged in the Birmingham News that he had received payments from assistant coaches.
 However, Harris made no claims to possessing audio tapes or any other evidence.

 The tapes became the subject of much speculation, including the theory they were spliced together to incriminate potential adversaries.
-Ramsey and Watkins refused to allow the FBI to authenticate the tapes.
-However, they did keep the story in the news by playing some tapes for the Montgomery Advertiser during an open weekend on the Auburn football schedule.
+Ramsey and Watkins eventually allowed the NCAA and 60 Minutes to authenticate the tapes.
+They kept the story in the news by playing some tapes for the Montgomery Advertiser during an open weekend on the Auburn football schedule.
+In early 1992, Ramsey played the tapes for the NCAA.

 Just prior to the SEC match-up with Florida, Ramsey and Watkins released a tape that incriminated former Auburn track star and booster Corky Frost.
 The tape indicated that Frost, a wealthy man, had paid Ramsey a sum of money as well as given Ramsey steaks to help him gain weight as a freshman.
 It also indicated Frost had agreed to set up a payment plan for Ramsey to receive $100 for interceptions and $500 for touchdowns.
-The only question remaining in the drama was, "What did Pat Dye know and when did he know it?"